product-noob/product-noob.github.io/_posts/2021-08-23-Cracking System Design Interview.md

 However there having a broad sense of what all you should cover helps in ensuring you cover all scenarios.

 </aside>

-### Some keywords commonly used in system design:

--   **API:** Application Programming Interface.
-Think of this as the way a software system interacts with other systems/ people.
-For instance, an ATM's "API" includes adding money, withdrawing money, and a few other functions.
--   **Back-end:** The back-end often refers to the server-side of a system (mostly where the logic of what to happen if certain data is passed resides.
-For eg: If credentials are correct login the user.).
--   **Cache**: A cache is like a storage of information or content so that requests can be quicker.
-Many times you would want to cache requests at different nodes to serve fast (Eg: CDN )
--   **CDN:** Content delivery network.
-To ensure data (mostly web assets) is served quickly for different geographies, generally for high-traffic use cases.
-(For eg: Netflix puts their popular content on CDNs near you to serve you faster and save their bandwidth)
--   **Client:** Clients are one part of the client-server model, where clients (e.g. a local computer) initiates a communication session with a server (e.g. a company server hosted on Amazon EC2).
--   **Cookie:** A cookie is a piece of data stored on a client's browser from sites a client visits.
-This data includes volunteered information including visited pages.
-A common function of a cookie is to help users not have to log in every time they visit a site.
--   **Database/DBMS**: Database management system.
-This is a software that allows users to create, read, and update entries in a database.
-For instance, Exponent's user database stores a list of user emails and passwords for each user to log in.
--   **DNS:** Domain name system.
-This is a naming system to help map domain names to IP Addresses and other pieces of information across the internet.
-(For eg: DNS of this blog is [princejain.me](http://princejain.me))
--   **Front-end:** The front-end often refers to the client-side of development (e.g. the page you're reading right now and how it's formatted).
--   **Latency:** This refers to the load time of an experience.
-For instance, the latency would be considered high if it takes a long time to download large image files to load a page.
--   **Load Balancer:** Load balancers help to distribute a task over a series of databases/servers as opposed to overloading a single one.
-This is generally helpful when there's high-traffic.
--   **Redis**: Redis is used to do database cache at the server side.
-Used when your server is serving a same set of data again and again, you can use redis to cache it so that the db hit is avoided and overall operation latency is reduced.
--   **Server:** Servers provide functions to one or many clients.
-For instance, a web server serves web pages to clients (e.g. local computers, like the one you're reading this on!)
--   **Sharding:** Sharding is the act of partitioning databases into smaller data shards, to optimize for database speed.
-For eg: address book from A-Z can be sharded into smaller chunks of A-D, E-H, etc.

 * * *